abhisaharan/Analyzing-New-York-City-Public-Schools/README.md

 These datasets are combined, cleaned into a single Pandas Dataframe:

--> SAT scores by school -- SAT scores for each high school in New York City./n
+-> SAT scores by school -- SAT scores for each high school in New York City.
 -> School attendance -- attendance information on every school in NYC.
 -> Class size -- class size information for each school in NYC.
 -> AP test results -- Advanced Placement exam results for each high school.
 Passing AP exams can get you college credit in the US.